26 of the Best Winter Destinations in Europe

 Across the valley from the town, you will find Muottas Muragl, a Romantik-branded hotel located 2,456m above sea level.

-To reach the hotel, you have to take the cable car up – which in itself is an epic journey – a vintage funicular railway originating in 1907!
+To reach the hotel, you have to take the cable car up, which in itself is an epic journey – a vintage funicular railway originating in 1907!

 Once you reach the hotel, you will find the incredible views that make this such a wonderful place to visit.
-With sweeping vistas down across St Mortiz and beyond, on a clear day, it will be one of the finest in the Alps.
+With sweeping vistas down across St Moritz and beyond, on a clear day, it will be one of the finest in the Alps.

 The hotel is also home to one of the best sledding routes in the area, allowing you to suit up and take a thrill ride back down into the valley.